 This amazing painting featuring a group of seven of the most well-known Fast Food Mascots at a funeral was spotted by me at an arts and crafts street fair in Chicago.
 They are clearly serving as pallbearers and you can see that the coffin says “Monsanto,” the notorious chemical company.
 But, what does it all mean?
 The painting is clearly mounted in an up-cycled window frame, and the rows of towering palm trees in the background indicates that the location is southern California.
 I neglected to note the artist’s name, so if anyone has a clue as to who painted this, and what it is all about, please leave that information in the comments!
 Thank you, Drive Through!

-Tag Archives: Ronald McDonald
+Tag Archives: ronald mcdonald

 Sexy Ronald McDonald by Wizard Skull